As a home inspector looking to expand your list of ancillary services, the commercial property inspection is one option that’s always in demand.

 Be sure you have the following in place before diving into commercial inspections:

-- As a sole proprietor, you may already carry adequate levels of general liability (GL) and errors and omissions (E&O) insurance, but find out from your agent about any riders or additional coverage you should carry as a commercial inspector.
+- Your insurance.
+As a sole proprietor, you may already carry adequate levels of general liability (GL) and errors and omissions (E&O) insurance, but find out from your agent about any riders or additional coverage you should carry as a commercial inspector.
 Your independent contractors, and specialty and expert consultants should carry their own insurance (and pay their own taxes, etc.), but as the team leader responsible for their presence on the property and subsequent reports, your liability automatically increases.
 So, be sure you’re covered to anticipate these additions.
 Read CCPIA’s article Hiring Independent Contractors.

 - Your team.
 Take the time to recruit, vet, hire, and execute contracts with your team of inspection specialty and expert consultants well before you start marketing your commercial inspection services.
 Once your company has been hired for an inspection, coordinating your client’s and your various team members’ schedules will be simpler if you have these preliminary tasks already addressed.
 Read CCPIA’s article Creating a Team of Expert Consultants for Your Commercial Property Inspection Business.